studentinsights/studentinsights/docs/technical/new_instance.md

 ### 3: Import first data
 Goal: Sign in as districtwide educator, use the home page, roster page, student profile page, take notes for students in support meetings
-- Create an instance for receiving data (maybe with static IPs, grant access to team)
+- Create a new EC2 instance for receiving data (maybe with static IPs, grant access to team)
 - `EducatorsImporter` and validate
 - `StudentsImporter` and validate
 - Review permissions with district partner